Policy Details Page

 High School Athletic Eligibility Requirements

-Washington Interscholastic Activity Association (WIAA) eligibility rules will apply to ninth graders in their first semester/trimester only.
-Students in the second semester/trimester of grade nine who receive more than one failing mark or less than a 2.0 GPA (grade point average) at the school’s regular grading cycle of formal progress reports and/or midterm grade reports will be placed on probation.
+Washington Interscholastic Activity Association (WIAA) eligibility rules will apply to ninth graders in their first semester only.
+Students in second semester of grade nine who receive more than one failing mark and/or less than a 2.0 GPA (Grade Point Average) at the school’s regular grading cycle of formal progress reports and/or midterm grade reports will be placed on probation.

 All other students must meet the following requirements or exceptions in addition to the WIAA eligibility standards.

-- Receive no more than one failing mark in the preceding semester/trimester.
+B. Receive no more than one failing mark in the preceding semester.

-All students must be enrolled in a minimum of 5 classes each semester/trimester to be eligible for athletic activities.
-Running Start students must be enrolled in the equivalent of a minimum of five (5) full-time classes each semester/quarter to be eligible for athletic activities.
+All students must be enrolled in a minimum of 5 classes each semester to be eligible for athletic activities.
+Seniors who are on track to graduate are permitted to enroll in one less class than the minimum number of classes required to be passed for other students. (i.e. at Silas a student would be required to pass 5 of 6 classes, therefore an on track senior would be permitted to enroll in 4 classes.
+Running Start students must be enrolled in the equivalent of a minimum of five (5) full time classes each semester to be eligible for athletic activities.

 The eligibility requirements for grading are defined as follows: